-The nursing home was accessed by calling the front door bell.
-A receptionist controlled the front door from the reception desk.
-Visitors and residents could come and go via the front door.
-Visitors were asked to sign the visitors' book and those spoken with confirmed that there were no visiting restrictions.
+The nursing home was accessed by calling a front door bell which staff controlled from the reception.
+Visitors came and went via the front door.
+The inspector observed visitors sign the visitors' book situated at reception and both visitors and residents spoken with confirmed that there were no visiting restrictions.